nextBillyonair/BigSister/README.md

 # Journal Notes -> Bill
+## Note 12
+Move code around a bit, streamlined main file.
+Also segments the motion and only looks at parts where there are motion, however it iterprets the entire frame as one object, so i will look into connected components with mutual marriages to resolve this.

 ## Note 11
 Hard coded an HTML file with embedded CSS and JavaScript to allow for a nice GUI to display some results.
 It also auto refreshes the images via